saiful9379/pybangla/README.md

+ __Citation Paper:__  BnVITS: Voice Cloning in Bangla with Minimal Audio Samples

+__PyBangla:__

-PYBANGLA is a python3 package for Bangla Number, DateTime and Text Normalizer and Date Extraction.
+PyBangla is a python3 package for Bangla Number, DateTime and Text Normalizer and Date Extraction.
 This package can be used to Normalize the text number and date (ex: number to text vice versa).
 This framework  also can be used Django, Flask, FastAPI, and others.
-PYBANGLA module supported operating systems Linux/Unix, Mac OS and Windows.
+PyBangla module supported operating systems Linux/Unix, Mac OS and Windows.
-Available Features
+Available Features.

-Features available in PYBANGLA:
+__Features available in PyBangla:__

 1. [Text Normalization](https://github.com/saiful9379/pybangla/blob/main/docs/Text_Normalizer.md)
 2. [Number Conversion](https://github.com/saiful9379/pybangla/blob/main/docs/Number_Conversion.md)